ytakefuji/patient/README.md

 Based on data.csv with state-of-the-art technology using linear polynomial regressions, phope or phope.py can calculate and predict values of biomarkers for the next hospital visit.

-R2-squared value can identify the best polynomial model.
+R2-squared value can identify the best polynomial regression model.
 The higher the R2-squared, the better the prediction accuracy.

 Predicting biomarker values allows patients to know the progress and trends of improvement in their diseases.